 - Reclaiming Our Youth Through Tribal Collaboration

 This two-and-a-half day workshop assists tribal law enforcement in identifying high-risk juvenile offenses specific to their nations.
 Participants will develop action plans that they can implement to effectively address priority juvenile justice problems with particular emphasis on alcohol, drug use, and juvenile crime.
 Community and juvenile justice stakeholders are critical to the action plan development process.
 This course requires the submission of an application and a commitment on behalf of tribal leadership.
-Download an application.
+Download an application or a course description.

 - SHOCAP (Serious Habitual Offender Comprehensive Action Program)